drenfr01/udacitydlnanodegree/README.md

+# Note
+All credit goes to Udacity for their amazing Deep Learning Program!
+Mixed in with their content are my project solutions / work as I completed the Nanodegree.
+Please see the below text in the readme for their instructions / attributions.

 # Deep Learning Nanodegree Foundation

 This repository contains material related to Udacity's [Deep Learning Nanodegree Foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) program.
 It consists of a bunch of tutorial notebooks for various deep learning topics.
 In most cases, the notebooks lead you through implementing models such as convolutional networks, recurrent networks, and GANs.
 There are other topics covered such as weight intialization and batch normalization.